The Benefits of Vitamin B3

 Tryptophan, an amino acid you may have heard about because it’s in turkey, is often mistakenly thought of as a vitamin B3 because it, too, is an NAD+ precursor; however, tryptophan is an amino acid.
 Similarly, NMN, nicotinamide mononucleotide, is an NAD+ precursor that’s a key intermediate to NAD+.
 NMN is garnering attention from researchers for its role in NAD+ production, though whether it’s recognized as a B3 remains up for discussion.

 Since 2004, though, we’ve known that NR is the most efficient precursor of the bunch, which has prompted the idea of NR supplementation.
-Studies on NR-supplemented mice have shown the benefits and similar human trials are underway.
+Studies on NR-supplemented mice have shown the benefits (additional research is needed to confirm a similar effect in humans) and similar human trials are underway.

 That doesn’t mean the other vitamin B3s aren’t good for you.
 Though NR stands out as the most efficient precursor for NAD+, the others have various health benefits.
 First of all, they all lead to NAD+, but because of their chemical differences, they can also do different things.
-NA, for example, can lower LDL-cholesterol (bad cholesterol) and raise HDL-cholesterol (good cholesterol), in a way that Nam can’t simply because of how the vitamins bind to other molecules in the body.
-Nam, meanwhile, is found in skin care products for its anti inflammatory benefits.
 Think of vitamin B3s as different sets of keys to the same building; they can each open the front door of the building (NAD+) but they can also each open up different doors to other rooms in the building (different health benefits).